balenaltd/handbook/Chrome-profiles.md

 Signing in to Google Chrome with your @balena.io e-mail address will help you create a profile with settings, bookmarks etc that are connected to your job and keep all your balena interests organized.

 Interested in learning more about Chrome profiles?
 See https://support.google.com/chrome/answer/185277?hl=en&ref_topic=3421437.

+**NOTE**: If you are using a Google ChromeOS device (ie. Chromebook laptop, Chromebox desktop), you can sign into the operating system with multiple profiles and easily switch between them.